 -First step was a re-drape of one side of the coat in muslin directly on top of the original to give me the basic shape and style lines.
 There was a lot more shaping under the arm than you can see in this photo and some tricky cutting near the pocket and I wouldn’t get that accurately if I worked on the flat from a modern coat block.
 Re-draping is fun anyway and I always learn something new when copying old garments with this method.

--Second step I transferred the muslin pattern onto paper and made corrections from measurements I’d taken from the coat then sewed up a toile from the corrected pattern.
+-Second step I transferred the muslin pattern onto paper and made corrections from measurements I’d taken from the coat.
+Then I made a toile from the corrected pattern.
 After fitting it on myself I decided to add an extra pleat on each side of the centre back pleat and to have them start right at the waist instead of a bit below the belt.

 Third step etc- All seemed good enough to get on with my real fabric finally, a sturdy wool cavalry twill.
 The body went together reasonably easily though the curved dart that goes into a little horizontal seam at the top of the pocket was a real fiddle to do.
-The sleeves were a twisted disaster however… never did quite figure out what went wrong but had enough fabric (phew!!) to recut them.
-To get them correct I did finally use one of my own modern basic sleeve patterns altered to the proportions of the original coat sleeves.
+The sleeves were a twisted disaster however… never did quite figure out what went wrong with them but I had enough fabric left (phew!!) to recut.
+To get them right I used one of my own modern basic sleeve patterns altered to the proportions of the original coat sleeves.

 I like a snazzy lining in a coat and found this silk twill fabric that still makes me smile on the grimmest of days.

-To build up big enough shoulder pads I used one and a half of a mens suit pad in each side.
+To build up big enough shoulder pads I used two mens suit pads in each side.

 I didn’t like where the top two buttons hit my chest so left them off as well as leaving off the arrows on the end of the front darts.